Graphene nanoribbon: Electronic structure in external fields

 The electronic properties in external field such as static electric or magnetic field have been extensively studied.
 The various levels of the tight-binding model as well as first principles calculations have been employed for such studies.

-For for zigzag nanoribbons the most interesting effect under an external electric field is inducing of half-metallicity.
+For zigzag nanoribbons the most interesting effect under an external electric field is inducing of half-metallicity.
 In a simple tight-binding model the effect of the external in-plane field applied across the ribbon width is the band gap opening between the edge states.
 However, the first principles spin-polarized calculations demonstrate that the spin up and down species behave differently.
 One spin projection closes the band gap whereas another increases.
 As a result, at some critical value of field, the ribbon turns into a metallic for one spin projection (up or down) and an insulating for another spin (down or up).
 In this way, half-metallicity that may be useful for spintronics applications is induced.

 Armchair ribbons behave differently from their zigzag siblings.
 They usually feature a band gap that closes under an external in-plane electric field.
 At some critical value of the field the gap fully closes forming a Dirac cone linear crossing, see Fig. 9d in Ref.
 This intriguing result have been corroborated by the density functional theory calculations and explained in a simplified tight-binding model.
 It does not depend on the chemical composition of the ribbon edges, for example both fluorine and chorine atoms can be used for the ribbon edge passivation instead of a usual hydrogen.
 Also this effect can be induced by chemical co-doping, i.e. by placing nitrogen and boron atoms atop the ribbon at its opposite sides.
 Modelwise the effect can be explained by a pair of cis-polyacetylene chains placed at a distance corresponding to the ribbon width and subjected to the different gate potentials.